Advertise on MNPR

 Get some good Karma and help out those in need.

 Tuesday, October 23, 2007

 From Nov.
 27 through Dec.
 21, 2007, Ivy Spa Club is sending out 20 of its top massage therapists and estheticians to the companies and skyways of downtown Minneapolis.
 Their mission is to ease the tense muscles in the backs, shoulders, necks, faces and hands of stressed-out downtown Minneapolis workers during the holiday season.
-To schedule a complimentary massage time block for your employees, contact Breanna Wagner at Ivy Spa Club at 612-343-3131 or email@example.com.
+To schedule a complimentary massage time block for your employees, contact Breanna Wagner at Ivy Spa Club at or .